-i.
+- i.
+Consideration of MDO Plan Application: - a.
 Pre-Application Submittal.
 Before formal submittal of a MDO plan, the applicant shall apply for and attend a pre-application meeting with the Plan Review Center, and other appropriate officials deemed necessary by the City Planner.
 Prior to the meeting, the applicant shall provide to the Plan Review Center a conceptual site plan and brief narrative of how the development meets or exceeds the standards of this ordinance and furthers the vision for the district.
 The Plan Review Center will provide initial comments on the plans.

-ii.
-Preliminary MDO Application.
+b.
+Application.